-A Revenue Officer assignment also occurs to collect past due payroll tax debt.
+A Revenue Officer assignment also occurs to collect past due payroll tax liability.
 In most of these cases, the payroll tax liabilities are left unpaid when a business or corporation closes or goes through a severe financial hardship.
-If this is the situation, the Revenue Officer is assigned to determine and track down the responsible corporate officer(s) to collect the payroll tax debt.
+If this is the situation, the Revenue Officer is assigned to determine and track down the responsible corporate officer(s) to collect the payroll tax liability.

 Those who repeatedly fail to file tax returns may also find a Revenue Officer being assigned to their case.
 He or she will then attempt to contact the taxpayer to get them file all required missing returns.
 During this time, if the IRS has filed substitute tax returns on behalf of the taxpayer, the Revenue Officer will also make all attempts to collect the IRS tax assessed balance.

 The IRS may assign a Revenue Officer to a case when all alternative and possible collection channels have failed.
 Generally, what happens is the IRS uses all means of collecting the liability, including a lien, garnishment or tax levy.
 The Revenue Officer will do a thorough investigation to find out why the bill has not been paid and will determine if the taxpayer can afford to pay the liability or not.

 The Revenue Officer can contact the taxpayer by any means possible.
 This includes mail and phone calls to the home and business phone.
 The Revenue Officer will also make personal visits to the place of taxpayer’s business or home.
 In general, when a Revenue Officer is assigned to a case, the taxpayer will be required to complete the required financial forms, provide proof of income, expenses, list of assets, bank statements and other required financial documents.
 This is because the Revenue Officer will conduct a thorough investigation looking into further details regarding the tax liability and taxpayer’s ability to pay the outstanding tax liability.